uynguyen/uynguyen.github.io/source/_posts/Fork-and-publish-your-custom-lib-to-npm.md

 <!-- more -->

-It's quite simple to publish a lib to npm.
+It's quite simple to publish a lib to `npm`.
 Just need to do the following steps:
 1. Make sure you have a `npm` account.
 Go to `https://www.npmjs.com` to sign up for an account if you don't have one.
 2. Next, sign in to your account on your computer via the command line `npm login`.
 ![](/Post-Resources/npm/signin.png "")